 - Submit official transcripts from all colleges and/or universities attended and non-refundable application fees;

 - Students for whom English is a second language must earn a minimum score of 600 (paper-based) or 100 (internet-based) within two years prior to application on the Test of English as a Foreign Language (TOEFL).
 The OUHSC institution code for the TOEFL is 6902.
 This requirement will be automatically waived with one of the following degrees – Diploma from U.S. High School, 4-year Bachelor’s Degree from U.S. Institution, Master’s Degree from U.S. Institution.;

 - All international/Non US Citizen applicants are required to have all transcripts/mark sheets from foreign institutions evaluated by World Education Services (WES) or Educational Credential Evaluators (ECE); and

 - Submit a completed on-line application.
 Application deadlines are June 1 for Fall, October 1 for Spring, and March 1 for Summer.

 Course numbers are those of the University of Oklahoma.
 Approved prerequisite courses are offered at many institutions.
+It is extremely important that you look up every course you have taken, plan to take, and/or are currently enrolled in to verify that they are equivalent courses.
+The responsibility is yours to enroll in equivalent courses and we provide the tools to make sure you do.
 Check the Transfer Equivalencies Database or with your school advisor regarding equivalent courses.
 There are instructions on that page on how to request a transcript evaluation for particular courses if your courses are not listed in the database.